Curator Emeritus, Invertebrate Zoology

-John Rawlins is curator and head of the Section of Invertebrate Zoology at Carnegie Museum of Natural History.
+John Rawlins is curator emeritus of the Section of Invertebrate Zoology at Carnegie Museum of Natural History.
 Rawlins received his PhD from Cornell University in 1982.
 He was a professor at the University of Texas in Austin for several years before coming to Carnegie Museum of Natural History.

 Rawlins’ primary research interests are the systematics and phylogeny of Lepidoptera with emphasis on Noctuoidea, Geometroidea, and Bombycoidea.
 His other interests include field-oriented studies on the natural history of insects, including historical biogeography, evolution of caterpillars, and conservation biology and biodiversity research emphasizing insect-plant interactions.